bmorioka/branden.morioka.github.io/index.md

 [LinkedIn Profile     ](https://www.linkedin.com/in/branden-morioka/) ||
 [     Facebook Profile](https://www.facebook.com/branden.morioka)

 Welcome, and thanks for stopping by!
-I'm currently a Sophomore at MIT pursuing a BS in Mechanical Engineering & Computer Science.
+I'm a Junior at MIT pursuing a BS in Mechanical Engineering & Computer Science.
+I'm currently taking this semester off to work full time at Apple on the iPhone/ Watch Product Design Team.
 Keep scrolling to find out about some of my past personal projects!

 ## Independent Projects